sajramay/kubernetes_notes/README.md

 A Deployment is a high level resource compared to ReplicaSets and Pods which are considered to be lower level resources.
 When you create a Deployment, a ReplicaSet is created which will create the Pods.
 So Deployments indirectly create Pods.

+Official Kubernetes documentation recommends the use of Deployments over ReplicaSets directly.

 ```yaml
 apiVersion: apps/v1beta1
 kind: Deployment